 How to Install the Ring Skill

 People often ask, How to set up my ring doorbell?
-Well, Connecting the Ring doorbell to your Fire TV Stick and setting it up is very easy.
-But the first step is to connect your Ring device’s camera to Amazon’s Alexa personal assistant.
+Well, connecting your ring doorbell to your Fire TV Stick and setting it up is very easy.
+The first step is to connect your Ring device’s camera to Amazon’s Alexa personal assistant.
 We do that with the help of Ring Skill.
 Once connected, you can then control your TV with the help of Alexa, which is built into your streaming devices (i.e., Fire TV Stick, Fire TV 4K, and others).
 You can also install the Alexa app from the respective AppStore on your smartphone.
 Alternatively, you can access Alexa with the help of a computer via its official website to complete the setup process.

 If all this is a bit confusing, follow the steps below to easily install Ring Skill.

-Step 5: Type in “ring” with the help of the keypad, locate the Ring application from the list of apps being shown on your screen.
+- Type in “ring” with the help of the keypad, and locate the Ring application from the list of apps being shown on your screen.

 In case you forget what you called a particular device on its first set up, you can easily get their names by going first into the Ring app and then checking “My Devices.”
 In the following menu, you will be able to see all the listed devices and their names.